Interest Reserve

 The accounting treatment of interest reserves is critical for accurate financial reporting:

-• Under GAAP, interest reserves are typically treated as a contra-asset account, reducing the outstanding loan balance.
+• Under Generally Accepted Accounting Principles (GAAP), interest reserves are typically treated as a contra-asset account limiting the outstanding balance recorded on financial statements.

 • As interest is paid from the reserve, the contra-asset account decreases, and the lender recognizes interest income.